 • Toilets including a Changing Place facility for visitors with limited mobility

 The farmhouse has been stripped back to its original room layout and in doing so has revealed a selection of impressive fireplaces and ovens.
 These will be kept adding lots of additional character to the house.
+The house is now two new holiday units, sleeping four and eight; also available to rent as one large twelve sleeper.

 This project is part funded by the European Argicultural Fund for Rural Development.